MrPYTHONI/subdomain_scan/README.md

 # subdomain_scan:
-This is a tool developed in Python to search for the very popular Alo subdomain You can use the tool by writing the company name or location, for example Snatches snachat.com The tool will search broadly about everything related to the company and show the correct HTTP/1.1 response and host type, if any.
+This is a tool developed in Python to search for the very popular Alo subdomain You can use the tool by writing the company name or location, for example Snachat snachat.com  The tool will search broadly about everything related to the company and show the correct HTTP/1.1 response and host type, if any.
 Claude Flair Claude Front Apache nginx Lightspeed openresty The codes remained This is what the tool is about

 # Usage:
 pkg install git python